 In a world where we cannot afford to use all our natural resources and then chuck away the leftovers.
 We need to find as many ways to repurpose.
 Doing this means providing new sources of revenue for food manufacturers who generate a lot of surplus raw material in the course of manufacturing the main product.
-This is why Nofima has experimented with raw materials from reindeer, chicken and various marine species.
+This is why Nofima has experimented with raw materials from reindeer, chicken, and various marine species.
 Amazingly, they have found ways to extract this popular protein to create eco-friendly collagen.
 However, every source and product requires its own method.

 The company says they are working to extract valuable compounds from raw materials.
-But the overall goal is to utilize natural resources in the best possible way by turning cheap raw materials into valuable products which will boost the Norwegian food production sector.
-That means skin, bones and intestines are tested for valuable components that can be extracted and used for different products.
+But the overall goal is to utilize natural resources in the best possible way by turning cheap raw materials into valuable products that will boost the Norwegian food production sector.
+That means skin, bones, and intestines are tested for valuable components that can be extracted and used for different products.
 Apparently, fish skin is particularly rich in collagen.

 How Do Scientists Extract Eco-Friendly Collagen?

 According to Nofima, researchers use a process called hydrolysis.
 This is where enzymes are added to the raw material which causes it to dissolve.
-They also use a series of different processes to separate dry matter from wet to create the eco-friendly collagen.
+They also use a series of different processes to separate dry matter from wet to create eco-friendly collagen.

 At Biotep, lab results are tried out experimentally on a larger scale.
 Companies can come here to test their products for production readiness and get help in developing a production process in accordance with their needs.